ZeroCM/zcm/docs/tutorial.md

 ### Closing Thoughts on Types

 The ZCM type system is incredibly rich, flexible, and composable.
-Nearly each of these features can be used unrestricted with the others.
+Nearly each of these features can be used independent of or in conjunction with the others.
 This allows users to create rich and interesting message types with ease.
-For a rigourous definition of the ZCM type system, see the [ZCM Type Grammar](zcmtype_grammar.md).
+For a rigorous definition of the ZCM type system, see the [ZCM Type Grammar](zcmtype_grammar.md).

 ## Next Steps

-At this point you should know enough about ZCM to implement a many interesting applications.
+At this point you should know enough about ZCM to implement many interesting applications.
 The essence of ZCM defining ZCMTypes, coding to the pub/sub APIs, and debugging using the built-in tool suite.
 This covers about 90% of the typical ZCM development workflow.